CNN's Don Lemon on Trump, the Death Throes of White Supremacy, and James Baldwin

 Don Lemon, host of CNN’s Tonight with Don Lemon, has become a familiar voice of the day’s news.
-In his new book, The Fire Is Now: What I Say to My Friends About Racism, Lemon weaves little-known moments in American history such as Louisiana’s 1811 German Coast Slave Uprising and its brutal suppression with his own life story, the Baton Rouge-born youngest and only son of a close-knit family family which urged him to push against the constraints on Black life.
+In his new book, This Is the Fire: What I Say to My Friends About Racism, Lemon weaves little-known moments in American history such as Louisiana’s 1811 German Coast Slave Uprising and its brutal suppression with his own life story, the Baton Rouge-born youngest and only son of a close-knit family family which urged him to push against the constraints on Black life.
 The book ends with predictions about the American future, a suggested reading list and what to watch homework.

 TIME spoke with him in February and this interview has been edited for clarity.